 We all want to feel happy, joyful, peaceful, and authentic in our relationships.
 And it’s possible – but it does take a little time and effort.
 Overcoming insecurity in relationships just takes a little self-discipline, motivation, and an open mind.

-5 Steps to Overcoming Insecurity in Your Relationships
+How to Overcome Insecurity in Your Relationship

 I struggled with deep insecurity all my life, and it had negative effects on my relationships.
 My insecurity destroyed friendships and put up walls in my love relationships.

 I know I’m not alone.
 You, too, are struggling with feelings of insecurity in your relationships.
 You’re here for a reason.

 Ironically, we feel insecure in relationships because we’re scared of being rejected and losing the person we love.
 But our insecurity is the very thing that can drive our loved one away.
 It’s important to learn the steps to overcoming insecurity in relationships, because staying the way we are could destroy what we value most.

 1. Take your hands off the wheel – give yourself the gift of freedom

 You can’t control your husband (or your friends, or your kids, or your job).
 You have no control over who he talks to during the day or even where he goes.
 You can’t even control how he feels about you today or what he’ll think of you tomorrow.